otienogeoffrey812/spring-boot-with-spring-data-redis-and-jedis/README.md

 If you'd like to contribute to this project, please fork the repository and create a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This repository is released under the MIT license.
+In short, this means you are free to use this software in any personal, open-source or commercial projects.